Surrozen Provides First Quarter 2023 Financial Results and Corporate and Pipeline Updates

 Enrollment ongoing in SZN-1326 Phase 1a clinical trial in healthy volunteers with safety data expected by the end of 2023

-SOUTH SAN FRANCISCO, Calif., May 10, 2023 (GLOBE NEWSWIRE) -- Surrozen, Inc. (“Surrozen” or the “Company”) (Nasdaq: SRZN), a company pioneering targeted therapeutics that selectively activate the Wnt pathway for tissue repair and regeneration, today provided first quarter 2023 financial results and corporate and pipeline updates.
+SOUTH SAN FRANCISCO, Calif., May 10, 2023 (GLOBE NEWSWIRE) -- Surrozen, Inc. ("Surrozen" or the "Company") SRZN, a company pioneering targeted therapeutics that selectively activate the Wnt pathway for tissue repair and regeneration, today provided first quarter 2023 financial results and corporate and pipeline updates.

 "During the first quarter of 2023, following the completion of dosing in multiple cohorts of healthy volunteers, we enrolled the first patient in the Phase 1a clinical trial of SZN-043 in chronic liver disease, and, recently, re-initiated enrollment in the SZN-1326 Phase 1a clinical trial in healthy volunteers," said Craig Parker, President and Chief Executive Officer of Surrozen.
 "We look forward to a productive 2023 as we evaluate the initial safety results from SZN-043 and SZN-1326 clinical trials, advance our partnered program and continue to focus on delivering high-value medicines and shareholder value through our innovative technologies for Wnt pathway modulation."